rkgIITBh/data-structures.github.io/HTML/avlTree.md

 We view an insertion or a deletion as a mutating operation because such an operation modifies the BST.
 However, a search is a non-mutating operation because it never alters a tree.

 Adelson-Velsky and Landis (AVL) came up a recursive O(1) operation to balance a BST if it loses the balance property.
-The operation is known as
+The operation is known as a
 <b>rotation</b>.
 A rotation is required after an operation if a disbalance occurs at a node in the tree.
 AVL tree also requires each node to maintain
 height information along with other required information as needed for a BST node.
 We use the following minimal definition of an AVL tree node:
 ```